maschmi/maschmi.github.io/_posts/2024-12-18-PasswordWeb.md

 ## Tl;DR

 Always hash a user supplied password with a slow, strong hashing algorithm and salt the hash.
 Never ever, store this supplied password as it is in your database.
 Even if the password is not clear text or already hashed.
+And also always make sure to use TLS to submit data.

 ## Data flow